truenas/documentation/content/en/hub/scale/dev-notes.md

 ### Deploying Kubernetes Workloads

 SCALE has API support for deploying Kubernetes workloads.
 SCALE manages Kubernetes workloads with integration of Helm v3 and using a concept of catalogs.
-For more information about catalogs, please refer to https://github.com/truenas/charts.
+For more information about catalogs and how to build your own iX Helm chart, please refer to https://github.com/truenas/charts.

 Each catalog item points to an application which will be deployed to Kubernetes.
 This application is an enhanced helm chart which deploys the application to the TrueNAS SCALE Kubernetes cluster.